fmidev/fmi-cap-profile/fmi-cap-profile.md

 **Use:** conditional
 **`<valueName>`** _see table below_

-Existence of numeric parameters depend on the warning being issued.
+The existence of numeric parameters depends on the warning being issued.
 The table below lists possible parameters, the parameter value format, accompanying unit of measure parameter and [event codes](#eventcode) the parameter is applicable with.

 The numeric parameter value is either an integer or a decimal number.
 In the table below the number of decimals is presented in parentheses in the _`<value>` format_ column.
-The value is always formatted in `en_US` locale regardless of info locale to ensure compatibility with automated systems.
+The value is always formatted in `en_US` locale regardless of the info locale to ensure compatibility with automated systems.

-Most numeric parameters are accompanied by a parameter denoting unit of measure (uom).
-Possible unit values for each parameter is listed in the _UOM `<value>`_ column of the table below.
+Most numeric parameters are accompanied by a parameter denoting a unit of measure (uom).
+Possible unit values for each parameter are listed in the _UOM `<value>`_ column of the table below.

 | Parameter      | `<valueName>` | `<value>` format | UOM `<valueName>` | UOM `<value>`  | Applicable events  |
 | :------------- | :-------------| :--------------- | :---------------- | :------------- | :----------------- |